 Use a Pie Chart when you have one data series and a Doughnut Chart for two or more series of data.

-The charts below were made using the data to the right.
+The charts below were made using this medication errors data.

-The pie chart only displays the 2014 data in column B.
+The pie chart only displays the baseline data in column B.

 Doughnut Charts in Excel

 To create a doughnut chart in Excel, select your data, then click on the Insert tab, then Other Charts and then Doughnut.
 There two choices of chart shapes - regular and exploded.

 As you can tell, a doughnut chart is fairly difficult to read.
 If you look at the chart above: Is there a problem?
 What is it?
 What action should you take?